AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 To understand the benefits of delivering a personalized shopping experience, download the [_Getting Started with Personalization at Scale_](https://business.adobe.com/resources/reports/getting-started-with-personalization-at-scale.html) report.

-Creating a personalized shopping experience requires you to learn about the type of data needed to understand the shopper context.
+Creating a personalized shopping experience requires you to learn about the type of data needed to understand the customer context.
 From there, you learn about Adobe Commerce features that use that data to unlock the customer insights you need to create the personalized shopping experience.

 The following image illustrates the concepts involved in personalizing the shopping experience: